William Johnson (judge): Early life

-Johnson was born in St. James Goose Creek Parish (now part of Berkeley County, South Carolina) to William Johnson Sr., a blacksmith who moved to South Carolina from New York, and Sarah Johnson, née Nightingale.
+Johnson was born in St. James Goose Creek Parish (now part of Berkeley County, South Carolina) to William Johnson Sr., a blacksmith who moved to South Carolina from New York, and Sarah (née Nightingale) Johnson.
 Both of his parents were supporters of the American Revolution.
 During the Revolution, Johnson Sr. was considered by British authorities to be "one of the most dangerous and important of the rebels."
 He led Charleston revolutionaries alongside Christopher Gadsden and was the originator of Charleston's Liberty Tree.
 Following the siege of Charleston, both Johnson Sr. and Gadsden were imprisoned in St. Augustine, Florida by British commander Sir Henry Clinton.
 Johnson Jr., alongside his brother and mother (who was also a revolutionary), subsequently fled to New York City, where they lived for the remainder of the Revolution.
 Following the war, Johnson Sr. was a representative for Charleston in the South Carolina General Assembly.

 Johnson was fourteen in the summer of 1787 when delegates met at the Constitutional Convention.
 According to one Supreme Court historian, "nothing shaped Johnson’s habits of mind more powerfully than the experience of revolution."

 In 1790, William Johnson graduated from Princeton University first in his class.
 Three years later, he passed the bar after tutelage under Charles Cotesworth Pinckney.
 Johnson was an adherent of the Democratic-Republican Party, and he represented Charleston in the South Carolina House of Representatives from 1794 to 1800.
 In his last term, from 1798 to 1800, he served as Speaker of the House.
 In 1799, Johnson helped pass a bill to reorganize the state judiciary.
 Later that year, he was also appointed an associate justice of the state Court of General Sessions and Common Pleas, a position created by Johnson's reorganization.
 The service on that court also included a position on the state Constitutional Court, the highest court in the state at the time.

 In 1794, he married Sarah Bennett, the sister of Thomas Bennett Jr., who later served as Governor of South Carolina.
 Johnson and Bennett were close friends.
 Johnson and his wife named their son Thomas Bennett in honor of him.
 The couple had eight children together, six of whom survived.
 They also adopted two refugees from Santo Domingo.

 In 1808, Johnson constructed a 2½-story Charleston single house home on Rutledge Avenue.
 While on the Supreme Court, Johnson owned slaves.